lucasscharenbroch/personal-site/content/projects/drum-talk.md

 When drummers[^drummers] want to communicate a rhythmic idea without directly playing it[^no-play], they often use a specialzed collction of words and sounds, which I will refer to as *drum-talk*[^capital].

-[^drummers]: The term "drummers" here is used as a general term for percussionists or musicians alike, or really anybody who vocalizes drum sounds.
+[^drummers]: The word "drummers" here is used as a general term for percussionists or musicians alike, or really anybody who vocalizes drum sounds.
 [^no-play]: Speaking out rhythms (rather than playing) can also be used to more clearly communicate *how* a passage is played, not just what it sounds like.
 For example, a specific sticking (assignment of hands to notes) is implied by the word "paradiddle".
 [^capital]: The phrase "drum-talk" is unfortunately overloaded: I use it to refer to both the language drummers speak, and the language that I wrote a compiler for.
 The latter will be written with capital letters.